battlepantsuit/HCIdeas/README.md

 # HCIdeas
-Hillary and Charlie's Bizarre Ideas
+Hillary and Charlie's Bizarre Ideas for Human Computer Interaction